 About

-Previously, I was a DPhil student in Applied Mathematics at the Wolfson Centre for Mathematical Biology, also part of the University of Oxford.
-My doctoral research on efficient stochastic simulation approaches for biochemical reaction networks is part of the Quantitative Developmental Biology Group led by Prof. Ruth Baker.
+In a previous life, I was a postdoctoral researcher in computational stochastics at the Mathematical Institute of the University of Oxford, supervised by Prof. Mike Giles.
+Prior to that, I was a DPhil student in Applied Mathematics at the Wolfson Centre for Mathematical Biology, also part of the University of Oxford.
+My doctoral research on efficient stochastic simulation approaches for biochemical reaction networks was part of the Quantitative Developmental Biology Group led by Prof. Ruth Baker.

 Research interests